FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-06-01-running-cypress-tests-in-angular-with-travis-ci.md

 -   npm run cypress:ci
 ```

 First, we set the language to node_js defining the version afterwards.
-The `install` tasks are just a plain `npm install` to install all dependencies.
+The `install` tasks are a plain `npm install` to install all dependencies.
 After doing that travisCI should automatically call `npm run cypress:ci` which is the command from our package.json.

-If you connected your github repository to travis and added this file with the next checkin the build should automatically trigger and your cypress tests should run automatically.
+If you connected your github repository to travis and added this file with the next check in the build should automatically trigger and your cypress tests should run automatically.

 ![CypressTravis](https://cdn.offering.solutions/img/articles/2018-06-01/cypress-travis.gif)